StackVista/stackstate-docs/use/perspectives/event-perspective.md

 ### Topology Filters

-The View Filters pane on the left side of the screen in any View allows you to filter the sub-set of topology for which events are displayed.
+The View Filters panel on the left side of the screen in any View allows you to filter the sub-set of topology for which events are displayed.
 Read more about [Topology Filters](filters.md#topology-filters)

 ### FIlter Events